jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-2/index.md

 In [part two](/blog/automate-instance-hygiene-with-aws-ssm-1/) of this [series](/series/automate-instance-hygiene-with-aws-ssm/) we look at how we can automate SSM command documents using SSM Maintenance Windows.

 This part will now explore another type of SSM Document; Automation.

+## tl;dr

+- Automation documents allow us to combine command documents together
+- With this, we can utilise maintenance window error thresholds to stop further invocations
+- Dynamic invocation of command documents can also be achieved with automation documents

 ## Prerequisites